exsmiley/langread/README.md

 - Both the backend and frontend servers support hot reloading for development.
 - The backend uses Uvicorn's `--reload` flag to watch for changes.
 - The frontend uses Vite's built-in hot module replacement.

+## System Architecture

+### Frontend
+- React with TypeScript
+- Chakra UI for responsive design
+- React Router for navigation
+- Context API for state management (including language preferences)

+### Backend
+- FastAPI for API endpoints
+- OpenAI integration for translations and content processing
+- MongoDB for data persistence
+- In-memory caching (Redis planned for future)

+### NLP Processing
+- Article extraction and preprocessing
+- Context-aware vocabulary translation
+- Quiz generation from article content
+- Content difficulty analysis

+## Contributing

+Contributions are welcome!
+Please see our [TODO.md](./TODO.md) file for areas where help is needed.

+## License

+This project is available for educational and personal use.

 ### Component Overview